 Fionn is a Gaelic name meaning “fair-headed,” “white” or “clear.”
 Other translations include “small blonde soldier” and “handsome.”
 Fionn MacCool was a central character in Irish folklore and mythology - he was the leader of the warrior band “The Fianna.”
-He wasn’t known to be incredibly strong, but he was known for being brave, handsome, wise and generous.
+He wasn’t known to be incredibly strong, but he was known for being brave, handsome, wise, and generous.
 He acquired his wisdom by touching the “salmon of knowledge” and then sucking his thumb.

-Liam means strong-willed warrior and protector.
+Liam means a strong-willed warrior and protector.
 It is the short form of the Irish name Uilliam, which comes from the Frankish Willahelm.
 It is also the Irish cognate of the name William.

 Oisin (pronounced o-sheen or uh-sheen)